ang88myt/DT_Crash_Course/Course Schedule/Day 4_Friday_Integration and Data Management in NVIDIA Omniverse.md

-### Day 5: Integration and Data Management in NVIDIA Omniverse
+### Day 4 Friday: Integration and Data Management in NVIDIA Omniverse

 #### Objective:
 To deepen understanding of data integration and management within NVIDIA Omniverse, crucial for building effective digital twins.
 This session will focus on how to import, manage, and utilize data from various sources, as well as handling real-time updates and collaboration within Omniverse.